Temporary Kitchen Setup During A Renovation – Top Tips

 If you don’t have cabinets and have gone for the folding table setup, utilize the space underneath to store and organize all your items.
 This is where those see-through storage boxes come in handy.
 Not only can you see what’s inside each box to help find what you’re looking for, but they are also stackable, meaning you can maximize the storage space underneath the table.

 You’ll also need to think about how you’re going to store your cold food.
 If possible, it’s a great idea to keep your old fridge and/or freezer running and just move it out of the way of the renovation.
-Even if you are getting a new one with the new kitchen, consider keeping hold of it as a temporary measure to help see you though.
+Even if you are getting a new one with the new kitchen, consider keeping hold of it as a temporary measure to help see you through.

 If for some reason you can’t keep hold of your old fridge then consider buying a small freestanding fridge freezer to get you through.
 After the renovation, you could always use this in a utility room or garage for overflow fridge storage, or even try and sell it on.

-Something cost effective but good quality like this Electra RF60WUC Fridge from Amazon is great.
+Something cost-effective but good quality like this Electra RF60WUC Fridge from Amazon is great.
 It won’t take up much space and comes with a freezer compartment at the top.

 If you have a little more room and want something bigger to use again in the long term (but don’t want to spend loads), consider this Candy CSS5175WE 50/50 Fridge Freezer.